aksivia/week1-project/Amrita-plans.md

 Aidan Angus-Henry

-I went to the farmers market on Saturday to get a cinammon roll, then went home and played video games all day.
+I went to the farmers market on Saturday to get a cinammon roll, then went home and played video games and ate food.
 On Sunday I'm going to do some reading and catch up on homework.